 How are Green Card Lottery entrants selected?

-	When will I know if I 'won' the Green Card Lottery?
+When will I know that I won the Green Card Lottery?

-	How do I check my Green Card Lottery Results?
+How do I check the Green Card Lottery Results?

-	To check your results, you'll need your year of birth, confirmation number and

-	last name.
-We will store this information and make it easy for you to check your

-	results with just one click.
-At USAGCL we will also email you on May 5 reminding

-	you to check your results.
+To check your results, you'll need your year of birth, Green Card Lottery confirmation number and last name.
+At USAGCL, we store this information and make it easy for you to check your results with just one click.
+We will also email you on May 5 to remind you to check the results.

 Am I more likely to win depending on my country of birth?

 Since this U.S. Government Program aims to diversify the American population by giving an immigration opportunity to under-represented ethnic groups and populations, no single country can receive more than seven percent of the available immigrant visas available in a single fiscal year.